 After creating man and woman, God gives them his first command, “Be fruitful and multiply” (Gen. 1:28).
 Why is this command so important?
 Because it points us to another way in which God created humans in his image and likeness.
 God desired man to be a reflection of his creative power, through which he expresses love, and so he endowed humanity with the ability to express love through creation, too.
 However, love cannot exist in isolation.
 Nor can creation happen in isolation.
 God made us aware of this in Genesis 1:26 when he said, “Let us make man in our image, after our likeness”.
-There must be a lover, a beloved, and a fire of love between them.
 This is the Holy Trinity: a communion of Persons in life-giving love.
 God created man in his image and likeness, as he told us in Genesis, and this means that in our bodies, we make visible the invisible mystery of God.
 The sexual complementarity of the male and female bodies reveals that we are made for relationship, for a communion of persons.
 John Paul II explained:

 Man becomes an image of God not so much in the moment of solitude as in the moment of communion….
 [This] constitutes perhaps the deepest theological aspect of everything one can say about man.